 You can make an appointment to ask to renew your permesso at the Questura from 60 days before and within 60 days after the expiration date of your permit.

-The Territorial Commission will evaluate if you still meet the requirements for the special protection.
-If you do not, you may be eligible for a different kind of permesso.
-A lawyer can help you understand how to proceed in your specific case.
+The Territorial Commission will evaluate if you still meet the criteria for the special protection.
+If you do not, a lawyer can help you understand how to proceed in your specific case.

-Can I convert this permesso into a Permesso per Motivi di Lavoro?
+Can I convert it into a Permesso per Motivi di Lavoro?

 Learn more about: PERMESSO PER MOTIVI DI LAVORO